BronsonSchafer/BronsonSchafer/README.md

 <hr width="10%" />

-These are the languages that I have a lot of experince in (3+ years):
+These are the languages I have a lot of experince in (3+ years):
 <br /><br />
   <a href="#">
     <img alt="Python" src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54"/>